Vet Student Loans

 Read more about the criteria to be eligible for a VET Student Loan.

-The maximum amount that can be borrowed with VSL for a single course in the aviation field is $78,967 (as of 2020) – this is called the ‘course cap’.
+The maximum amount that can be borrowed with VSL for a single course in the aviation field is $81,111 (2022) – this is called the ‘course cap’.
 Tuition fees for all of our courses are currently less than the course cap.
 This means tuition fees for each course can be fully covered by VSL and there are no standard ‘gap fees’ which students must pay themselves.

 You will be liable to pay gap fees if you do not have sufficient HELP balance to fully cover the tuition fees.
 You are responsible to pay gap fees to us directly, with the option of using our interest-free payment plan (subject to our approval).
 We may require this is paid up-front.

 Non-tuition fees are not covered by VSL and are paid to us directly.